 Signed a one-year, $1.75 million contract with the Ducks in July 2015.

-Horcoff has been suspended by the NHL for 20 contests for violating the performing-enhancing substance policy, Eric Stephens of the Orange County Register reports.
+Horcoff (undisclosed) will rejoin the lineup for the regular-season finale Sunday against the Capitals, Eric Stephens of the Orange County Register reports.

 To instantly reveal our fantasy analysis of every player – including Shawn Horcoff – simply subscribe now.

 |2015-16 Proj||37||NHL||ANH||78||Subscribe now to see our 2015-16 projections for Shawn Horcoff|

 Age is determined on October 1st of each season.No Yes

 Shawn Horcoff: Past News Updates ( ▲ View most recent update )